Oscar Stancil

 Shortly before Ruth was born, Oscar moved his family into the "Jim Place."
 This was on his grandpa's farm.
 John Thomas needed another tobacco barn.
 His grandpa had a barn raising.
 Ralph Stancil, Oscar's first cousin, recalled playing with Gladis while the men worked on the barn.

-Gladis, was only 6, when she died on Sept.
+Gladis was only 6 when she died on Sept.
 3, 1914, of heart trouble.
 The cause of death was listed in the Johnston County Death Registry.
 Dr. Hayes of Fremont made the diagnosis.
 This contradicted what was told within the family.
-Gurnie was told that Gladys swallowed an open safety pin, this caused an incurable infection.
+Gurnie was told that Gladys swallowed an open safety pin, which caused an incurable infection.
 Gladis was buried in the Stancil Family Cemetery.
-Her name was written in the fresh concrete, a reminder of her short days here on earth.
+Her name was written in the fresh concrete, a reminder of her short days here on earth.Guy, Gurnie, and Ruth often visited Henry and Frances.
+Allie was a devoted mother and created a good home for her family.
+Oscar made wooden paddles for his children to use when they attended Uncle George's cane syrup making days in the fall.

 Oscar registered for the World War I Draft on June 5, 1917, in Beulah Township of Johnston County.
 Paul D. Grady was the Registrar.
-At this time Oscar was married with three children to support and requested an exemption on these grounds.
+At this time, Oscar was married with three children to support and requested an exemption on these grounds.
 He was farming for himself.
 According to his registration, Oscar was of medium height and build.
 He had blue eyes and light hair.

 Allie developed serious health problems.
-Several member of her family suffered with T. B. and Allie had this as well as her Pa.
+Several members of her family suffered from T.B., and Allie had this as well as her Pa.
 There was no good treatment available.
 She had made many remarkable recoveries in the past.
 This time was different.
-Allie did not get rally.
+Allie did not rally.

 Gurnie recalled standing beside her mother's bed when she was only 5.
 Gurnie knew her ma was very ill.
 Gurnie and Ruth saw the bowlegged Dr. Hinnant come into the room to try and treat her mother.

 Allie died on Feb.
-8, 1920, of Pulmonary T. B. She was only 28.
+8, 1920, of Pulmonary T.B.
+She was only 28.
 Dr. Hinnant of Micro signed the death certificate.
 Allie's funeral was at the Stancil Cemetery.

 Gurnie remembers the kindness of Miss Lizzie Boyette.
 Miss Lizzie had a biscuit in her pocketbook.
-She broke it in half and gave Gurnie and Ruth, each half.
+She broke it in half and gave Gurnie and Ruth each half.

-Gurnie, Patricia and Ruth moved in with grandpa Henry and grandma Frank.
+Gurnie, Patricia, and Ruth moved in with Grandpa Henry and Grandma Frank.
 Oscar stayed alone, grieving and adjusting to life without Allie, wondering what the future held.

 Oscar kept farming and visited his children often.
 He also enjoyed bird hunting with his brother Leonard.
 This provided a diversion from his sadness.

 One day, Oscar went into the Micro General Store.
-He saw a tall, pretty woman, with dark brown hair and bright blue eyes.
+He saw a tall, pretty woman with dark brown hair and bright blue eyes.
 Her name was Mamie Hocutt.

 Oscar was impressed with Mamie's beauty and intellect.
 He began seriously seeing Mamie.
 The future was looking bright.
 His blue eyes had a spark in them again.